We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Supply Chain Manager

-Supply Chain Managers specialize in organizing the flow of how goods are produced and made ready to sell, from start to finish.
+Supply Chain Managers specialize in organizing how goods are produced and made ready to sell from start to finish.
 They obtain the raw materials needed to make the items, oversee the raw materials being shipped at the right time to the manufacturing plants that use them, keep an eye on the production of the goods, and ensure that the final products make it to the end-user of the products.
-It’s a job that takes a lot of complexity and streamlines it into a smooth process, so you have to be comfortable organizing many different layers of potential problems.
+It’s a job that takes a lot of complexity and streamlines it into a smooth process, so you must be comfortable organizing many layers of potential problems.

 Bookkeeping